Sign up to the newsletter

 The scoring criteria will be assessed by the Judges based on statements in the areas below.
 Each criterion will be scored on a range from 0 to 5.
 0 being an “Unacceptable or No submission” score for each criterion and 5 being an “Excellent” score for each criterion.
 This scoring will be applied to all applications and will be equally weighted.
 A zero score will automatically result in a failed Application.

-In Tier 1, there are 5 criteria upon which applicants will be assessed:
+There are 5 criteria upon which all applicants will be assessed:

 Relevance – The proposed use case or experimentation is relevant to DSbD technologies, CHERI, and the capabilities of the Morello Board.